The Product Compass

 Everyone is talking about Claude Cowork and how we can finally leave terminals.

-Cowork is wild — local file access, long-running operations, high autonomy.
-But it's Mac-only and lacks direct system access (Cowork runs sandboxed, can't run system commands).
+Cowork is wild — local file access, long-running agents, and high autonomy.
+But it's Mac-only and lacks direct system access (Cowork runs sandboxed).
+It also doesn't learn across sessions by default (no memory).

-Note: 15 minutes after publishing this post Anthropic made Cowork available to Claude Pro ($20/mo), not just Max ($100/mo) users.
-Still, only macOS.
+Note: 15 minutes after publishing this post Anthropic made Cowork available to Claude Pro ($20/mo), not just Max ($100/mo).
+Still, only macOS, no memory.

 Claude Desktop just did all this on my Windows PC: